iPhone Targeted Content

 Major Secular Celebrations in Human Space

 There are countless small-scale secular celebrations in human space and, without even accounting for the major religious celebrations, it would be possible for a keen traveller to spend an entire Terran year waltzing from feasts to festivals without interruption.
-We would not assume the average traveller to have such stamina, nor patience, thus we have hereby collected a small compendium of the most famous non-religious celebrations in settled space.
+We would not assume the average traveller to have such stamina, nor patience, and thus we have hereby collected a small compendium of the most famous non-religious celebrations in settled space.

 EARTH